CITRIX: Owning the Legitimate Backdoor

 heh, it’s amazing man, really :)

-wirepair, my bad, it wasn’t really clear to me who is the author of the paper.
+wirepair, my bad, it wasn't really clear to me who is the author of the paper.
 Let me change the post so it outlines the correct information.
-BTW, I am working on a bruteforcer as well but it based on the top of ICAClient.
+BTW, I am working on a bruteforcer as well and it will be based on the top of the ICAClient.

 what do u mean?